VirtuosiMedia/MooTools-Website-Mockups/README.md

-MooTools-Website-Mockups
+MooTools Website Mockups
 ========================

-Mockups for the MooTools Website
+Mockups for a potential redesign for the MooTools website.
+Please browse to the pages directory to view the in progress work.
+To view the pages at full size, click the "Raw" button.